Do you want a career that lets you work on your time, at your place and even on your terms?

 Stick to your Niche

 Focus on providing a specific service, advises Heather Heinrichs.
-This will not only help you become an authority in that particular area, it will help you with time management throughout your day so you aren’t bouncing back and forth between completely unrelated tasks.
+This will not only help you become an authority in that particular area, but in other ways too.
+You time management throughout your day will improve, so you aren’t bouncing back and forth between completely unrelated tasks.
 That’s a time-suck that you want to avoid.

 When you start your business as a VA, I’ve seen new VAs go after every piece of business they see, cautions Regina Lewis.
 It’s okay to say “no” when it doesn’t fit your skillset or your niche.